TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 ## Others

 * (慈善事业, #2024) Open Source Awards: Director Personal Pick & Community Pick.
 Only to non-organizational/foundational open source projects.
 Including categories as: Games, Software, Mobile App, Others, etc. (Idea from) BAR is so good it deserves an award.
+* (实业) No-Retarded Real Estate Development: Develop a community housing area that is pretty and actually looks like some place people would want to live in.
+(Idea from) Modern Toronto suburbs are urban crawling that looks like shit and put too much division between people and have zero design and zero sense of community.
+Start with a central square, some stream of water, some markets, shareable farming lands.
+Make a 1 million dollar house actually worth 1 million - and not in terms of how large the building is.

 ## Dated